cryzed/Amby/README.md

 Ambient Lighting for the Philips Hue Bridge on Linux

 ## Description
 There's [ScreenBloom] for Windows and MAC systems, but I wanted something similar for my Linux installation.
-The color averaging for the ambient light probably works slightly differently, but I quite like it.
+The color averaging for the ambient light probably works slightly differently (simply the average of each color channel).

 This isn't supposed to be perfect, I just made it for myself.
-I decided to share it because some people asked around for something like this.
-If the dependency on PyQt5 is acceptable, it could also easily be used to add Linux support to the [ScreenBloom] project.
+I decided to share it because some people asked around for something like this (mostly on the ScreenBloom issue tracker).
+If the dependency on PyQt5 is acceptable, it could also be used to easily add support for Linux to the ScreenBloom project.

+PyQt5 is currently a hard dependency because its really fast and no other screenshot providers are implemented.

+## Installation
+Run `$ pip install https://github.com/cryzed/Amby/archive/master.zip`, preferably in a virtual environment or with `--user` and _not_ as root (despite what you might have read).

 ## Usage
-Start the script like this:
+Run Amby like this: `$ amby <bridge_address> <lights>`

-`$ ./amby <bridge_address> <lights> --username <username>`

-A sample invocation might look like this:

-`$ ./amby 192.168.0.75 1 2 -i 0.1 -u 5cD432afGbApMvn68xoCardNCcDKfNKejuByuZkU`
+Where `bridge_address` is the domain or IP address of the bridge and `lights` a space-separated list of light indices that should be controlled by Amby.

-If initially no Philips Hue Bridge username is specified (omit `-u/--username`), the script will prompt you to create one.
-You can then use the generated username in subsequent invocations.
-Use the `-h/--help` option for more options.
+When initially starting, Amby will prompt you to create a username to authenticate with the Philips Hue Bridge.
+Use the `-h/--help` option to see all available options and their descriptions.

 ## Requirements
 * Python 3.6+
-* numpy
-* qhue
-* rgbxy
-* PyQt5
+* Python modules: qhue, numpy, appdirs, rgbxy, PyQt5

 [ScreenBloom]: https://github.com/kershner/screenBloom